KurtWang818/python/pythonFinal/README.md

   ![alt tag](https://github.com/KurtWang818/python/blob/master/pythonFinal/images/Screen%20Shot%202016-12-10%20at%201.09.56%20PM.png)

 #3. analysis_1.py:

-  When executing this file, should run ./analysis_1.py AA.
+  When executing this file, should run **python analysis_1.py AA**.
 AA is the carrier code for American Airline, this is an example of what kind of parameter can be included when executing this file.
 This analysis will get total count of flights for each carrier in a year, and create a bar chart for the result.
 This file will also get the carrier name from the parameter and create a pie chart for the percentage of this carrier in the whole market.

   Result for analysis_1:
-    US
-    504844
-    WN
-    1099321
-    YV
-    304764
-    OH
-    278099
-    OO
-    548109
-    XE
-    441470
-    TZ
-    19602
-    UA
-    500008
-    DL
-    506086
-    EV
-    273143
-    F9
-    90181
-    FL
-    237645
-    HA
-    52173
-    MQ
-    550088
-    NW
-    432880
-    AA
-    643597
-    AS
-    159404
-    B6
-    155732
-    CO
-    309389
-    AQ
-    35387

 #4. analysis_2.py:
   When executing this file, should run ./analysis_2.py ATL.
 ATL is the city code for Atlanta, this is an example of what kind of         parameter can be included when executing this file.
 This analysis will get total count of origin city and destination city, it